Franco-Dutch War: War of attrition

 In June, the Dutch seemed defeated.
 The Amsterdam stock market collapsed and their international credit evaporated.
 Frederick William, the Elector of Brandenburg, in these circumstances hardly dared to threaten the eastern borders of Münster.
 A single loyal ally remained: the Spanish Netherlands.
 They well understood that if the Dutch capitulated, they too would be lost.
 Although officially neutral, and forced to allow the French to transgress their territory with impunity, they openly reinforced the Dutch with thousands of troops.

-The Dutch position had stabilised, while concern at French gains brought the support of Brandenburg-Prussia, Emperor Leopold and Charles II of Spain.
-Instead of a rapid victory, Louis was forced into another war of attrition around the French frontiers; in August, Turenne ended his offensive against the Dutch and proceeded to Germany with 25,000 infantry and 18,000 cavalry.
+Concern at French gains brought the support of Brandenburg-Prussia, Emperor Leopold and Charles II of Spain.
+Instead of a rapid victory, Louis was forced into a war of attrition around the French frontiers; in August, Turenne ended his offensive against the Dutch and proceeded to Germany with 25,000 infantry and 18,000 cavalry.
 Frederick William and Leopold combined their forces of around 25,000 under the Imperial general Raimondo Montecuccoli; he crossed the Rhine at Koblenz in January 1673 but Turenne forced him to retreat into northern Germany.

-The faltering offensive caused financial problems for the allies, especially England.
+The faltering offensive caused financial problems for the anti-Dutch allies, especially England.
 Münster was in an even worse condition; on 27 August it had to abandon the siege of Groningen.
 Whereas the Dutch had managed to supply the city through waterways at its northern edge, Von Galen's troops were starving and had largely deserted.
 Largely due to an effective guerrilla campaign by troops from Friesland under Hans Willem van Aylva against their supply lines.
 Also, his siege mortars had lost the artillery duel with the fortress cannon, gradually having been destroyed.
 Before the end of 1672, the Dutch under Carl von Rabenhaupt retook Coevorden and liberated the province of Drenthe, leaving the Allies in possession of only three of the ten—the territories of Drenthe, Staats-Brabant, and Staats-Overmaas were also part of the republic—Dutch provincial areas.
 The supply lines of the French army were dangerously overextended.
 In the autumn of 1672, William tried to cut them off, crossing the Spanish Netherlands via Maastricht in forced marches to attack Charleroi, the starting point of the supply route through Liège, though he had to abandon the siege quickly.